jc-universe87/moimio/docs/manual/07-check-in.md

 ## When check-in becomes available

-In the **Event** phase (sub-states **Live** and **Preparing**) the **Check-in** item appears in the sidebar for everyone with check-in access — that's where you'll spend most of your time during the event.

-In the **Registration** phase (before the event starts), Check-in is **not** in the sidebar — the focus during registration is on getting people signed up, not on ticking them in.
-But you can still reach the panel ahead of time to **configure your check-in columns** so you're ready on the day.
-Two paths:

-- **Admins** (Super Admin or the event's admins) — open the **Registration overview** page (the default landing in Registration phase) and click the small **→ Set up the check-in panel** link below the Close registration / Share form buttons.
-- **Staff with check-in write access AND the "Access before the event starts" sub-permission** — same link appears for them too.
-The sub-permission is set by an event admin in the Staff card (covered in section 11).
-Without it, staff get check-in only once the event starts.

-In the **Setup** phase (event is `draft`, no registrations yet), Check-in isn't reachable for anyone.
-Configure things in the order: Setup hub → open registration → Registration phase → set up check-in columns → close registration → Event phase begins.

----

-## Two views: panel vs immersive mode

-There are two ways to use Check-in:

-- **Inline panel** (`Check-in` in the sidebar) — embedded in the normal admin layout.
-Useful when you want to glance at check-in stats while doing other admin work, or for adjustments mid-event.
+Check-in screens are role-aware — what you see depends on who you are.

-- **Immersive mode** (`Enter check-in mode →` button on the Organise page during the Event phase) — full-page overlay with no sidebar.
-The route is `/admin/events/{eventId}/checkin`.
-This is the view to use at the registration desk on a tablet.
+**Admins** (Super Admin or per-event admin) reach check-in via the Enter check-in mode → button on the event's main view, visible during the Preparing and Live sub-states of the Event phase.
+This opens immersive mode at /admin/events/{eventId}/checkin — a full-screen overlay with no sidebar, designed for the registration desk on a tablet.
+A "Back to board" button returns to the normal admin view.

+**Staff with only check-in permission** are taken straight to immersive mode when they open the event during the Event phase.
+They have no exit button — this is their dedicated view.

+**Staff with check-in plus other permissions** (e.g. check-in + people) see a Check-in entry in the sidebar.
+Clicking it loads the check-in screen inside the normal admin layout, alongside their other tools.
+This lets them switch between duties without leaving the layout.

-The data is the same in both views — ticks made in either show up immediately in the other (and on every other connected device, see [Real-time sync](#real-time-sync) below).
+The data is the same in every case — ticks made on one device propagate immediately to every other connected screen (see Real-time sync below).

 ---